Introduction

 OTEL_TRACE_CONTEXT.spanId will be of the flow container span.

-Similar to First Processor Interceptor, tis context relates to the main flow span and if used for propagation to external services then span rendering may not look accurate.
+Similar to First Processor Interceptor, this context relates to the main flow span and if used for propagation to external services then span rendering may not look accurate.

 manual context flow injection